Unlocking the Mystery of Capital Gains Taxes (Including the Wash Sale Rule)

 • Know what you’re looking for.
 If you’re investing in a taxable account, you might want to look for a robo-advisor that offers tax-efficient investing and/or tax loss harvesting.
 A few offer access to a human advisor by phone.
 Make sure you’re also comfortable with the program’s investment strategy.

 • Know your options.
 Your employer’s retirement plan may offer a robo-advisor program.
 Some are also offered by particular brokerage firms for their clients.
-You can find a good comparison of options here.

 • Know what you’re paying.
 Look at both the fees that the robo-advisor charges and the expenses of the funds it recommends.
-“Free” robo-advisors typically put you in their own bank accounts and mutual funds, which may be more expensive than another program’s fees.
+“Free” robo-advisors may put you in their own bank accounts and mutual funds, which may be more expensive than another program’s fees.

 For investors who are looking for investment management or advice but are unwilling or unable to hire a financial advisor, robo-advisors can offer a simple and relatively low cost solution.
 (Just be aware of their limitations.)
 At the very least, they will make human advisors work that much harder to earn the fees they charge.